HRL-at-NYUSH/Interactive-Portal/README.md

 - Once installed, get started by clicking the Create a request link on the Launchpad screen.
 Enter a route you have set up in express, such as http://localhost:3000/, and click the Send button.
 - It is possible to save requests you want to run frequently so you can quickly test them as you work on the code.
 - You can find a file called [express-js-starter-app.postman_collection.json](/back-end/utils/express-js-starter-app.postman_collection.json) that can be imported into Postman to easily try out all these routes.
 - The list of routes that you can test are in the [back-end folder](back-end/).
-For a more detailed explanation on the routes, please see the video tutorial on back-end routes below.
+For a more detailed explanation on the routes, please see the video tutorial on back-end routes.